 I have told you these things so that you will be filled with my joy.
 Yes, your joy will overflow!
 John 15:11

 What is something you find in life that gives you joy?

 For me, I find great joy when I am surrounded by my friends who love and care about me.
-This year, to help me change my focus from sadness to joy, I hosted a Christmas party last weekend at my home with several of my girlfriends.
+This year, to help me change my focus from sadness to joy, I hosted a Christmas party at my home with several of my girlfriends.
 Everyone brought a pretty ornament to exchange and food to contribute to the meal we shared together.

 I made a special Christmas appetizer with cream cheese, cocktail sauce, crab meat, and cilantro.
 It was a family tradition and one that my mom and I made every year together.
 It gave me so much joy to bring a wonderful memory from the past into the present to share with my girlfriends.